biomassives/drupal8-backbone-marionette/README.md

 ### Install Dependencies

-In order to use the Marionette Drupal generator is required install  Yeoman, Bower and Grunt running the following command:
+In order to use the Marionette Drupal generator, the installation of Yeoman, Bower and Grunt is accomplished with following command:
 ```bash
 $ npm install -g yo grunt-cli bower
 ```